Ashley was perched behind the counter, framed by lottery tickets, watching the store like she had been waiting for us to catch up.

 Some bodega cats make you earn one glance.
 Ashley gave us a whole shift.
 Floor, shelf, counter, aisle.
 She kept changing stations, then looking back like she wanted to know whether the camera was still keeping up.

-That is what stayed with us.
-Playful, sure.
-But still this playful after years in the store.
+Years in the store had not slowed her down.
 She had the patience of an older cat and the focus of a kitten.
-The owner laughed about it and kept the wand moving.
+The owner laughed and kept the wand moving.

 Ashley, Williamsburg, Brooklyn.
 Photos: Gulce Kilkis / Bodega Cats of New York